robertkleffner/sfas/README.md

-# sfas
-Song for a System
+Song for a System: A card game inspired by the concatenative combinatory calculus